SIGN

 Think about it.
 But then to be able to think you must first have a free mind, unfettered by the controls that have been enforced on people without let up for the past few hundred years.
 Have you a free mind?
 Contact me, and I will tell you.

-Topical Poll
+Advanced Poll

-Should possession of cannabis/marijuana be fully legalised More polls PART TWO
+Should possession of cannabis/marijuana be fully legalised More polls

 Everybody must get stoned

 Bob DylanThere is something nauseous about politicising on drugs.
 Linking and associating the general use of proclaimed illegal drugs with crime is a common error, but is an error that suits the purposes of those making it.
 There is no greater link than that between breathing the air and feeling hungry.
 There's just no point in driving into a known dead-end thinking that an exit will miraculously appear when all the time you know you will simply have to turn around and go back.
 Not unless you are a believer in miracles, that is.It is known that marijuana or hashish can enhance the imagination and the sexual experience.
-It is a naturally growing but yet in many places still an outlawed natural herb (for God’s sake), and yet the chemically synthesised Viagra and its derivatives, the long term effects of which have not been fully assessed, remain unrestricted and commercially promoted.
+It is a naturally growing but yet in many places still an outlawed natural herb (for God’s sake), and yet the chemically synthesised Viagra and its derivatives, the long term effects of which have still not been fully assessed, remain unrestricted and commercially promoted.
 Such is the influence of profit-driven commercial greed.

 The reality behind the term drug abuse lies not in the use of illicit substances but in their uneducated use and in their uneducated control.
 For the moment, I will leave aside the issue of just what constitutes illegal drugs.